donjude/azureml-engineer-capstone/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search

+Most of the algorithms used in the AutoML run of the experiment were Tree based algorithms.
+I chosed Logistic Regression for this experiment because, it is an algorthm that works perfectly on binary classification tasks.
+It is easier to implement, interpret, and very efficient to train.
+Techniques to avoid overfitting such as choosing regularization value and also allow model convergence to maximize accuracy are hyperparameter values that may be intimidating to come by.
+Using Hyperdrive with logistic regression would be easier to search for the best hyperparameters for the model.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?